-1. Identify the key skills and experiences required for your team
+1. List the skills and experience you need in your team

-The first step to create your Skills Matrix is identifying the key skills and experience that you want to record for your team members.
-Using a simple spreadsheet, create a table with each skill or experience item as a column heading.
+The first step to create your Skills Matrix is listing the key skills and experience that you want for your team.
+Using a simple spreadsheet, create a table with each skill or experience as a column heading.

-- Current skills: The skills that your team members use today to perform their duties.
+- Current skills: The skills that your team members use today to perform their role.

-- Future skills: Skills that your team will need in the future as you plan to adopt new approaches, methods or technologies.
+- Future skills: Skills that your team will need in the future as you plan to use new approaches or tools.

-- Future experiences: Future experiences include experience that you feel may be useful for team members to obtain in the future to support new ways of working for your team.
+- Future experiences: Future experiences include experience that you feel may be useful for team members to gain in the future.

-An example of a skill may be proficiency in a certain tool, method or technology.
+An example of a skill may be the ability to use a certain tool, method or technology.
 For example, you may add “Graphic Design” as a skill.
-However, if it is relevant, you may break this down further to list different types of graphic design or tools e.g. Graphic Design using Photoshop.

-Experiences refer to different contexts in which skills have been applied.
+Experiences refer to different situations in which skills have been applied.

-For example, you may list Executive Stakeholder Management as an experience, which represents having worked closely with senior executives at an organisation.
+For example, you may list Dealing with Senior Management as an experience, which represents having worked closely with senior leaders at a company.

-You may add different industry experience here too e.g. Automotive, Retail, Oil & Gas.
+You may add different industry experience here too e.g. Manufacturing, Retail, Healthcare, IT.

-To help organise the Skills Matrix, you may want to cluster similar skills or experiences together.
+To help organise the Skills Matrix, you may want to group similar skills or experiences together.
 Shading them a different colour may help you to see the different groupings more easily.

 2. List the members of your team

-The rows of your table should consist of the members of your team.
-Again, you may group the team members by category if there is a logical way to structure them.
+The rows of your table should list each member of your team.
+Again, you may group the team members by category if there is a good way to structure them.

-By the end of this step, you should have an empty matrix.
+By the end of this step, you should have an empty skills matrix, ready to fill in.
 The skills and experiences are the column headings and the row headings are your team members.

-3. Inventory the skills and experiences of your team members
+3. Select the skills and experiences of your team members

-Finally, you need to develop a skill and experience inventory for your team.
-At the intersection of each row and column, place a tick (✓) to indicate that the team member possesses the skill or experience.
-If not, leave the cell empty.
+Finally, you need to enter the skills and experience that each team member has.
+At the intersection of each row and column, place a tick (✓) to indicate that the team member has the skill or experience.
+If not, leave it empty.

 How to use your Skills Matrix